matloff/imageClassR/README.md

 Image-related wrappers, using R **keras** package, with **regtools::krsFit()** as intermediary.

+* **kerasConv():** Basic CNN, user-supplied convolutional and dense layers.

 ## TDAsweep

 ### Intuition

-Inspired from Topological Data Analysis, TDAsweep defines components in a more simplified way.
-Specifically, TDAsweep casts thresholding on the original image (each pixel value above the threshold will be denoted as 1 and 0 otherwise).
-Then, TDAsweep counts contiguous components in horizontal, vertical, and the two diagonal directions of a pixel matrix.
-The counts of the components in each direction will serve as the new set of features describing the original image.
+Inspired from Topological Data Analysis and RLRN, TDAsweep defines components in terms of rows and columns of an image.
+Specifically, the original image is thresholded, i.e. each pixel value above the threshold will be denoted as 1 and 0 otherwise.
+Then, TDAsweep counts contiguous components in the horizontal and vertical directions of a pixel matrix.
+(The software allows diagonal counts as well, but these are generally less useful.)
+The counts of the components in each direction will serve as the new, dimension-reduced set of features describing the original image.

 An example should help illustrate the process more clearly: